CharlieDinh/pFedMe/README.md

     python3 main.py --dataset Synthetic --model dnn --batch_size 20 --learning_rate 0.01 --beta 0.001  --num_global_iters 600 --local_epochs 20 --algorithm PerAvg --numusers 10 --times 10
     </code></pre>

-## Supplement figures:
+## Effect of hyper-parameters:
-For all the figures in supplement, we use Mnist dataset and fix the learning_rate == 0.005 and personal_learning_rate == 0.09 for all experiments.
+For all the figures for effect of hyper-, we use Mnist dataset and fix the learning_rate == 0.005 and personal_learning_rate == 0.09 for all experiments.
 Other parameters are changed according to the experiments.
 Only in the experiments for the effects of $\beta$, in case $\beta = 4$, we use learning_rate == 0.003 to stable the algorithm.